xingjian-f/Captcha-hacker/README.md

 # Captcha-hacker
 hack captcha with CNN

 This project is aimed at building a captcha hacker with CNN.
-I'm new to CNN, so it's also a project to play for fun and knowedge.
+I'm new to CNN, so it's also a project to play for fun and knowledge.

 The idea behind this model is from "Multi-digit Number Recognition from Street View Imagery using Deep Convolutional Neural Networks", a paper published by Google's reCAPTCHA Teams.